What Is Infidelity?

 Now you see it, now you don’t.
 It’s usually far harder to spot an emotional affair.
 A physical affair usually involves texts, secrecy, and dramatically angling his or her body away from you every time he or she looks at his phone.
 Emotional cheating can be as simple as your partner religiously paying attention to the life, feelings, and emotions of another person.

 You feel manipulated.
 While physical cheating is as cut-and-dry as an affair can get (you either hooked up with someone who isn’t your partner or you didn’t), emotional cheating is so much easier for a partner to be in denial about.
-“You’re being crazy, it’s nothing!” they scoff as you ask them why they don’t invite you to hang out with his “totally platonic” best friend, who they takes long, scenic sunset walks with.
-This is called gaslighting and it’s a psychological manipulation.
+“You’re being crazy, it’s nothing!” they scoff as you ask them why they don’t invite you to hang out with his “totally platonic” best friend, who they take long, scenic sunset walks with.
+This is called gaslighting and it’s psychological manipulation.

 Lasts way longer.
 A physical affair can happen one night and be over. while an emotional affair, on the other hand, can last much longer.